telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

 		});
 	</script>

-Now your application is looking *and* feeling native!
+Now your application is looking and feeling native.

-## Testing for Multiple Platforms
+## Multiple Platforms Testing

-By default, the Kendo UI mobile application will render with an iOS look-and-feel if it does not detect another mobile platform.
-When you want to test the look-and-feel of your app on other platforms- and see how Kendo UI mobile automatically adapts- you can take one of two paths:
+By default, the Kendo UI hybrid application renders with an iOS look and feel if it does not detect another mobile platform.
+When you want to test the look and feel of your application on other platforms and see how Kendo UI hybrid components automatically adapts, take either of two paths:

-1. **Force Platform Rendering**
+1. Force Platform Rendering
-2. **Use Browser Tools**
+2. Use Browser Tools

 ### Force Platform Rendering

-When you initialize a Kendo UI mobile Application, you have the option to "force" the platform rendering with a simple configuration option used in the Application constructor:
+When you initialize a Kendo UI hybrid Application, you have the option to force the platform rendering with a simple configuration option used in the Application constructor.

+###### Example

 	<script>
 		var app = new kendo.mobile.Application(document.body,